-The following fuels are recommended for the REVOLT:
+The following fuels are recommended for the Revo:

 - Lead Free 89 Octane or higher for 912UL

-- Lead Free 91 Octane or higher for 912ULS
+- Lead Free 91 Octane or higher for 912ULS and 912iS

 - Avgas 100LL

 Avgas 100LL is permitted.
 Due to higher lead content in AVGAS, the wear of the valve seats and deposits in the combustion chamber will increase.
-More frequent oil changes of every 25 hours are necessary with use of Avgas.
+More frequent oil changes are necessary with use of Avgas.
 See Rotax manuals for further details.